 After he was paroled, Tony became an Elite BMX Pro and founder of the Freewheel Project, a non-profit that mentors young people through sports like BMX and skateboarding.

 He’s got a compelling story of how he managed to claw his way back into the world and turn his life around.
 It’s a great motivational talk for anyone who needs a little inspiration to keep going.

 8. Disconnected Brains: How Isolation Fuels Opioid Addiction by Rachel Wurzman

-She helps us better understand the brain and what happens to it when it is exposed to substances like opioids and alcohol.
-It’s a fascinating talk that will have you rethinking the way we talk about addiction and our approach to healing and long-term recovery.
+She helps us better understand the brain and what happens when it is exposed to substances like opioids and alcohol.
+It’s a fascinating talk that will have you rethink how we talk about addiction and our approach to healing and long-term recovery.